erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

 ## Data Structures in Solaris 2.0(OS)

-* The OS is intended for multiple CPU and multi-threads.
+* The Solaris OS is intended for multiple CPU and multi-threads.
 Each kernel-level thread has a lightweight process data structure associated with it, called **lightweight process(LWP)**, which represents the virtual CPUs onto which the user-level threads are scheduled.
 And the kernel-level scheduler is responsible for scheduling the kernel-level threads onto physical CPU.

 ### User Level Structures